Dennis Hastert: Incarceration

 Hastert did not appeal his sentence.
 Shortly after being sentenced, Hastert paid the $250,000 fine and was ordered to report to prison on June 22, 2016.
 On that date, Hastert reported to the Federal Medical Center in Rochester, Minnesota to begin his prison term.

-Release

 In July 2017, after serving about 13 months of a 15-month sentence, Hastert was released from federal prison and returned to Chicago under "residential re-entry management" supervision.

 Abuse-related civil lawsuits

 "James Doe" lawsuit

 In April 2016, "Individual A" sued Hastert for breach of contract in Illinois state court, in Kendall County.
 "Individual A" (suing under pseudonym "James Doe") sought to collect the remaining $1.8 million in "hush money" allegedly promised to him by Hastert.
 In the complaint, "Individual A" alleged that he was molested at age 14 by Hastert and that he confronted Hastert after speaking with another of Hastert's alleged victims in 2008.
 Individual A alleged that he suffered panic attacks and other problems for years as a result of the abuse.
 Hastert counterclaimed for return of the hush money, alleging that "Individual A" violated a verbal agreement with him by disclosing the sexual abuse to federal authorities.

 In November 2016, the court denied Hastert's motion to dismiss.
 In September 2019, the court denied motions for summary judgment by each side.
 In September 2021, days before trial was set to begin, Hastert reached a settlement with the plaintiff for an undisclosed amount.